 The list of Environment and Civil Engineering courses required to complete the environmental chemistry concentration has been updated to reflect changes in the course offerings in those departments.
 Please see the Handbook for Majors for the updated list of course requirements.

-CHEM 517 “Molecules in Life and Disease”, which is normally offered in the fall semester, will instead be offered in spring 2018 during the 2017-2018 academic year.
-For chemical biology concentrators who wish to take a course in fall 2017 before taking CHEM 518 “Chemical Biology” in spring 2018, we suggest taking CHEM 511, which we will allow to substitute for CHEM 517 in the chemical biology course requirements.
+CHEM 517 “Molecules in Life and Disease”, which is normally offered in the fall semester, will not be offered during the 2018-2019 academic year.
+Chemical biology concentrators who wish to take a course in fall 2018 before taking CHEM 518 “Chemical Biology” in spring 2019 should take CHEM 511, which we will allow to substitute for CHEM 517 in the chemical biology course requirements.